 A Taste of Nostalgia – Messy Hands, Pure Joy

-For many of us, roast chicken brings back strong memories—whether it was a Costco rotisserie chicken on a weeknight, a backyard BBQ, or tearing into fried chicken at a family picnic.
+For many people, roast chicken carries a strong sense of nostalgia—whether it’s a Costco rotisserie chicken on a busy weeknight or sharing fried chicken at a relaxed family gathering.

 Filipino-Style Charcoal-Grilled Chicken: Authenticity Done Right

-Andok's fits right in.
-Their top-selling dish is the whole charcoal-grilled chicken (also available in half or quarter portions).
-Even before you reach the storefront, the smoky aroma of charcoal fills the air and leads you straight to it.
+Andok's fits naturally into this landscape.
+Their top-selling item is the whole charcoal-grilled chicken, also available in half or quarter portions.
+Long before you reach the counter, the unmistakable aroma of burning charcoal fills the air and guides you straight to the source.

 Andok's Boracay Menu: Ordering Guide & Must-Try Dishes

-Ordering at Andok's is simple and straightforward, just like at most fast food restaurants.
-Their overhead menu boards feature large, clear photos of each item.
-Simply tell the staff the number of the meal you desire, pay at the counter, and you'll receive a number card.
-Place it on your table, and the staff will bring your food to your table when it's ready—no need to linger around the counter.
+Ordering at Andok's is simple and efficient, much like most fast food restaurants.
+Large menu boards above the counter display clear photos of each item.
+Choose your meal by number, pay at the counter, and you’ll receive a number card to place on your table.
+Once your order is ready, staff will bring it directly to you—no need to wait around.

-Here’s a quick guide to some of the most popular mains at Andok’s, so you know what to look out for on your visit:
+Below is a quick overview of some of the most popular main dishes at Andok’s, to help you decide what to order:

 Andok's Litson Manok (Charcoal-Grilled Chicken) / PHP 72–279

-This is their signature dish, available in whole, half, or quarter portions.
+This is Andok’s signature dish, available in whole, half, or quarter portions.

 - Whole chicken: listed as “Original Jumbo” — PHP 279